devangerine/TypesOfFunctionsERC20/README.md

 * **name** - returns the name of the token.
 * **symbol** - returns the symbol of the token.
 * **decimals** - returns the decimals conversion factor of the token.
 Typically the value being used is 10^18.
-* **displayOwner** - this custom function and a not imported from the ERC20.sol contract.
+* **displayOwner** - this is a custom function and a not imported from the ERC20.sol contract.
 It returns the address of the owner of the contract.
-As an alternative you can use Ownable.sol by openzeppelin who also made ERC20.
-You can refer to this doc by openzeppelin for more information: https://docs.openzeppelin.com/contracts/2.x/access-control
+As an alternative, you can use Ownable.sol by openzeppelin who also made ERC20.
+You can refer to this doc by openzeppelin for more information: https://docs.openzeppelin.com/contracts/2.x/access-control.

 ## Getting Started